AlanBerger/R-code-for-calculating-orientation-distribution-functions-for-rodlike-particles/README.md

-The Rmd (R markdown) file  R-code-for-calculating-ODFs-and-example-runs.Rmd in this repository contains the R code for the function  compute_approx_ODF (which returns the function calculate_ODF) and R code for example runs.
+The Rmd (R markdown) file  R-code-for-calculating-ODFs-and-example-runs.Rmd in this repository contains the R code for the function  compute_approx_ODF (which returns the function calculate_ODF) and R code that will generate output and plots for example runs.

 To download the Rmd file (as a text file) to get the R code, click on the Rmd file name in this repository, then in the display one sees,